Mini Shepherd’s Pie

 - Press each round into muffin cup.
 Transfer to oven and bake 10 to 11 minutes or until lightly browned.

-- Divide lamb mixture between muffin cups.
+- Divide lamb mixture between muffin cups (about 2 heaping tablespoons per cup).

 - If necessary, microwave mashed potatoes 1 to 2 minutes or until warm and spreadable.
 Spread potatoes over lamb mixture.
 Sprinkle with paprika.
 Transfer to oven and bake 20 to 25 minutes or until potatoes are golden brown.
+Served garnished with parsley, if desired.

 Can I prepare the day before and then bake right before my event?